 After the Offering.
-WESCO intends to use the net proceeds of the Offering to retire all of the outstanding 11 1/8% Senior Discount Notes Due 2008 (of which \$ million will be applied to the principal amount of such notes and \$ will be applied to a prepayment premium), \$ to repay all of the existing indebtedness under the Revolving Credit Facility, and \$ to repay a portion of the Tranche B Term Loan.
+WESCO intends to use the net proceeds of the offering to retire all of the outstanding 11 1/8% senior discount notes due 2008 (of which \$53.7 million will be applied to the principal amount of such notes and \$6.0 million will be applied to a prepayment premium), \$42.4 million to repay all of the existing indebtedness under the revolving credit facility, and the remaining balance to repay a portion of the Tranche B term loan.
 See "Capitalization" and "Use of Proceeds."
-Following the Offering, the Company will have \$100 million available under the Revolving Credit Facility, under its current provisions, for working capital and other corporate purposes and up to \$100 million available under the Delayed Draw Term Loan Facility to fund acquisitions.
-In addition, the Company intends to seek modifications of its Credit Agreement to increase the amounts available to borrow on more favorable terms and conditions.
-The Company can give no assurance that it will be able to negotiate acceptable modifications to the Credit Agreement.
-Management believes that cash generated from operations, together with amounts available under the Credit Agreement after the Offering and the Receivables Facility, will be sufficient to meet WESCO's working capital, capital expenditure and other cash needs, including financing for acquisitions, in the foreseeable future.
+Following the offering, WESCO will have \$100 million available under the revolving credit facility, under its current provisions, for working capital and other corporate purposes and up to \$100 million available under the delayed draw term facility to fund acquisitions.
+In addition, WESCO intends to seek modifications of its credit agreement to increase the amounts available to borrow on more favorable terms and conditions.
+WESCO can give no assurance that it will be able to negotiate acceptable modifications to the credit agreement.

+Management believes that cash generated from operations, together with amounts available under the credit agreement after the offering and the receivables facility, will be sufficient to meet WESCO's working capital, capital expenditure and other cash needs for the next three years.
 There can be no assurance, however, that this will be the case.
-Management may consider other options available to them in connection with future liquidity needs, including the issuance of additional debt and equity securities.
-The Company has no outstanding commitments to acquire any businesses, although it constantly evaluates potential acquisitions.
+Financing of acquisitions can be funded under the existing credit agreement and may, depending on the number and size of acquisitions, require the issuance of additional debt and equity securities.

-YEAR 2000
+YEAR 2000 READINESS DISCLOSURE

 The Year 2000 issue concerns the ability of automated applications to process date-dependent processes, calculations and information by properly interpreting the year.
-The Year 2000 issue may potentially impact the Company's business-critical computerized applications related to, among others, customer sales, service and invoicing, purchasing, inventory management, payroll, financing and financial accounting and reporting.
+The Year 2000 issue may potentially impact WESCO's business-critical computerized applications related to, among others, customer sales, service and invoicing, purchasing, inventory management, payroll, financing and financial accounting and reporting.
 In addition, other non business-critical systems and services may also be affected.
-The Company has assembled an internal project team composed of information systems, operations, finance and executive personnel to:
+WESCO has assembled an internal project team composed of information systems, operations, finance and executive personnel to:

-- assess the readiness of our systems, vendors and suppliers, third-party service providers, customers and financial institutions; - service providers, customers and financial institutions; - replace or correct through program changes all non-compliant applications; - develop remediation action plans for systems that may not be Year 2000 compliant; and - develop contingency plans in the event systems and services are not compliant.
+- assess the readiness of our systems, vendors and suppliers, third-party service providers customers and financial institutions: - service providers, customers and financial institutions; replace or correct through program changes all non-compliant applications; - develop remediation action plans for systems that may not be Year 2000 compliant; and - develop contingency plans in the event systems and services are not compliant.

 The readiness assessment phase of the project is complete and consisted of a detailed assessment and testing of substantially all internal computer systems, surveys of significant vendors and suppliers, service providers and customers.
-The Company has received, or is seeking, documentation from many external parties indicating their Year 2000 readiness.
+WESCO has received, or is seeking, documentation from many external parties, including its major suppliers, customers and service providers, indicating their Year 2000 readiness.
 Over the past three years, WESCO has invested approximately \$5.5 million in new information systems to support the growth and diversity of its business.
 In addition to meeting this objective, Year 2000 compliance was also achieved in many systems.
 Systems and processes critical to our business that remain non-compliant are either being replaced or corrected through program changes and application upgrades.